 Thus far, the answers remain inconclusive.
 There are some interesting things happening in this field of research.
 Researchers are investigating ways to make VR equipment act more like a biological brain when stimulated.
 The idea is that VR equipment might need a sort of “mental exercise” to function properly.
 Essentially, virtual reality needs to feel like life in order for it to be fully realized and to feel “real.”

-The other part of this theory is that VR equipment functions much more like an animal simply by being exposed to stimulus.
+The other part of this theory is that VR equipment functions much more like an animal simply by being exposed to the stimulus.
 Given proper “training” by its users, it can become infinitely more versatile and complex than it would be otherwise.

 There are countless examples of VR already improving the lives of people all around the world.
 The most obvious one is rehabilitation, whether for physical or mental training.